Trade Policy and Structural Change: Introduction

 \section{Introduction}

-There has been renewed attention paid to understanding trade policies as a means of protecting domestic industries.
-A notable recent event sparking such interest occurred on February 1, 2025, when the U.S. President signed executive orders imposing a 25-percentage-point additional tariff on most imports from Canada and Mexico, and a 10-percentage-point additional tariff on imports from China.\footnote{See the White House statements, ``Fact Sheet: President Donald J. Trump Imposes Tariffs on Imports from Canada, Mexico, and China'': \url{https://www.whitehouse.gov/fact-sheets/2025/02/fact-sheet-president-donald-j-trump-imposes-tariffs-on-imports-from-canada-mexico-and-china/} (accessed May 13, 2025).} These measures reflect the current U.S. administration's attempts to reshape trade relations in favor of American workers and manufacturers, who have faced growing competition from developing countries in the global market (\citealp{GoldbergReed2023}).\footnote{In the context of the U.S., Mexico and China played a major role.
-For example, \cite{HakobyanMcLaren2016} find that the North American Free Trade Agreement (NAFTA) significantly reduced wage growth for blue-collar workers in industries and regions most exposed to Mexican import competition from 1990 to 2000 (see \citealp{Choietal2024} for the negative effect of NAFTA on employment growth). \cite{Acemogluetal2016} report that 2.0 to 2.4 million U.S. manufacturing workers lost their jobs due to Chinese import competition from 1999 to 2011 (see also \citealp{PierceSchott2016}).}
+Trade policy as a means of protecting domestic industries has attracted renewed attention.
+On February 1, 2025, the U.S. President signed executive orders imposing additional tariffs of 25 percentage points on most imports from Canada and Mexico and 10 percentage points on imports from China.
+A subsequent proclamation on April 2, 2025, introduced a 10 percent baseline additional tariff on imports from virtually all countries.\footnote{See the White House statements, ``Fact Sheet: President Donald J. Trump Imposes Tariffs on Imports from Canada, Mexico, and China'': \url{https://www.whitehouse.gov/fact-sheets/2025/02/fact-sheet-president-donald-j-trump-imposes-tariffs-on-imports-from-canada-mexico-and-china/} and ``Fact Sheet: President Donald J. Trump Declares National Emergency to Increase our Competitive Edge, Protect our Sovereignty, and Strengthen our National and Economic Security'': \url{https://www.whitehouse.gov/fact-sheets/2025/04/fact-sheet-president-donald-j-trump-declares-national-emergency-to-increase-our-competitive-edge-protect-our-sovereignty-and-strengthen-our-national-and-economic-security/} (accessed November 11, 2025).} These measures reflect the current U.S. administration's attempts to reshape trade relations in favor of American workers and manufacturers, who have faced growing competition from developing countries in the global market (\citealp{GoldbergReed2023}).\footnote{In the U.S. context, Mexico and China played a major role.
+For example, \cite{HakobyanMcLaren2016} find that the North American Free Trade Agreement (NAFTA) significantly reduced wage growth for blue-collar workers in industries and regions most exposed to Mexican import competition from 1990 to 2000 (see also \citealp{Choietal2024} for the negative effect of NAFTA on employment growth). \cite{Acemogluetal2016} report that 2.0 to 2.4 million U.S. manufacturing workers lost their jobs due to Chinese import competition from 1999 to 2011 (see also \citealp{PierceSchott2016}).}